-Again in 2017, in Godfrey v.
+Also in 2017, in Godfrey v.
 Sony Corporation, the British Columbia Court of Appeal permitted umbrella purchaser claims to proceed.
-The Court rejected the reasoning in Shah, holding that if a conspirator impacts the market dynamics, causing non-conspirators to raise prices and overpayments to be made by umbrella purchasers, then the conspirators should not be permitted to shield themselves behind the doctrine of indeterminate liability for losses consequentially caused by their conduct.
+The Court rejected the reasoning by the Divisional Court in Shah, holding that if a conspirator impacts the market dynamics, causing non-conspirators to raise prices and overpayments to be made by umbrella purchasers, then the conspirators should not be permitted to shield themselves behind the doctrine of indeterminate liability for losses consequentially caused by their conduct.
+The Supreme Court granted leave to appeal the Godfrey decision in 2018, with a decision expected at some point in 2019 that should resolve the umbrella purchaser issue once and for all.